ROCm/amd_matrix_instruction_calculator/README.md

 * Print the register and lane combinations for an entire A\[\], B\[\], C\[\], or D\[\] matrix (`--register-layout`)
 * Print the A\[\], B\[\], C\[\], or D\[\] matrix entries for all the instructions' registers and lanes (`--matrix-layout`)

-The sparse matrix multiplication instructions included in the AMD Instinct MI300 accelerators also have a K\[\] matrix, which contains the compression information for the A\[\] matrix.
+The sparse matrix multiplication instructions included in the AMD CDNA3- and RDNA4-based accelerators also have a K\[\] matrix, which contains the compression information for the A\[\] matrix.
 This K\[\] matrix takes the place of the C\[\] input data matrix.
 This tool can also print the register and lane mappings of the K\[\] matrix using the last four options (`--get-register`, `--matrix-entry`, `--register-layout`, `--matrix-layout`), but only for instructions that are sparse.